-The longest section of the gastrointestinal tract (GI) is the small intestine, which is three and a half times the length of the body and connects the stomach with the large intestine.
+The most extended section of the gastrointestinal tract (GI) is the small intestine, three and a half times the length of the body, and connects the stomach with the large intestine.

 It is the type of cancer where cancer cells are present in the small or large intestine.
-The intestines are part of the gastrointestinal (digestive) system of the body.
+The intestines are part of the body’s gastrointestinal (digestive) system.

-The cancer that develops in the large intestine is called colorectal cancer .
+Cancer that develops in the large intestine is called colorectal cancer.

 The small intestine digests and absorbs nutrients.
-It is divided into three sections: the duodenum, the jejunum and the ileum.
+It is divided into the duodenum, the jejunum, and the ileum.
 Most types of small bowel cancer develop in the duodenum.

 Cancer in the small intestine